-Let us consider the main reasons in detail (on the author’s experience).
-While reading, it may be noticed that some reasons for ECP increase in literature are already associated with different neurological disorders (despite the fact that increase in ECP is not mentioned in that cases).
+Let’s consider the main reasons in detail on the author’s experience.
+While reading, it may be noticed that many reasons for ECP increase (primary diseases) are already associated with different neurological disorders in the literature (despite the fact that increase in ECP is not mentioned in that cases).
 That is, increased ECP level unites different diseases which may result in neurological disorders.

-Parasitic invasion was the author’s first version (it was not confirmed later on).
-ECP is toxic for parasites [Soroka, 1995] and its level increases with the majority of parasitic invasions.
-It is interesting to note that both leading and ordinary employees of the Martsinkovsky Parasitology Center (Moscow) were not surprised at a possible connection between neurological disorders and parasites.
+Parasitic invasion was the first version to investigate (in the case of the author it was not confirmed later on).
+ECP is toxic for parasites [Soroka, 1995] and its level increases with most parasitic invasions.
+It’s interesting to note that both leading and ordinary employees of the Martsinkovsky Parasitology Center (Moscow) were not surprised at a possible connection between neurological disorders and parasites.
 Neurological disorders caused by invasions are quite well-known and evident for parasitologists.
 It is important that this effect is produced not only by rare parasites, located right in the brain, but also all of the most widespread kinds.
 The concomitant neurological disorders are usually connected with their toxic influence on the body.

-Thus, the first thing to be tested in case of an increased ECP (especially in children) is the presence of the most widespread parasites.
+Thus, the first thing that may be investigated in case of an increased ECP (especially in children) is the presence of the most widespread parasites.

 The author’s next version was hidden allergic reaction.
-The main allergens (respiratory and food panels) were tested, but the result did not give any reasons to talk about allergy.
+The main allergens (respiratory and food panels) were tested, but the result did not give any reason to talk about allergy.

 It turned out that the connection between sensitivity to gluten and neurological disorders had been already described, for example, in [Perlmutter, 2013 / Перлмуттер, 2014].
-However, in [Perlmutter, 2013 / Перлмуттер, 2014] another mechanism of influencing the brain is presupposed, without participation of ECP or vascular spasms.
+However, in [Perlmutter, 2013 / Перлмуттер, 2014] another mechanism of influencing the brain is described, i.e. without participation of ECP or vascular spasms.

-Thus, increased ECP also requires taking gluten sensitivity assays and, if necessary, sensitivity to other allergens (food and respiratory panels).
+Thus, in case of increased ECP level it may be also reasonable to take gluten sensitivity assays and, if necessary, sensitivity to other allergens (food and respiratory panels).